xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 edit, made when the work already feels finished, is the one that tends to get the least attention.

 Treat pull request updates with the same attention as the initial pull request.
 Resist the urge to rush them.

 And, most importantly, **when addressing review comments, test the updated code again**, and say so explicitly.

+There are, of course, exceptions to this rule.
+Use your best judgment.
+But don't underestimate the risk.

 #### Reply to comments, and request re-review explicitly {#reply-to-comments-and-request-re-review-explicitly}

 **Reply to the comments you addressed, and let the reviewer mark them resolved.**

+General XCP-ng project rule.
+May differ in some specific team workflows.

 The reviewer should generally be the one who decides whether a concern has been resolved.
 Closing your own threads removes the conversation from view before the person who raised it